FWolfe/Zomboid-Modding-Guide/README.md

 Java classes and functions are 'exported' to Lua providing normal access to them, however things like java reflection will not work.
 These classes and functions are manually specified for export by the Zomboid developers, thus the Lua does not have full access to Java and is at least partially sandboxed.

 One thing to bear in mind is functions called from Lua will often return Java objects.
-Java Arrays and Lists in particular can catch people off guard, since they are quite different from a lua table list.
-For example iterating over a basic table list:
+Java Arrays and Lists in particular can catch people off guard, since they are quite different from a Lua table list.
+For example iterating over a Lua table list:
 ```lua
 local tbl = {'a', 'b', 'c'}
 for index, value in ipairs(tbl) do